Back to Blog

 How to measure performance across SEO and AI search

-Traditional SEO tools track rankings and traffic well, but they rarely show AI brand visibility.
+Traditional SEO metrics still matter for AI optimization.
+Rankings and organic traffic remain core signals, but standard tools rarely show AI brand visibility.
 Teams need practical ways to measure both.

 Track citations and brand mentions